oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

 #### Continuous integration and delivery (CI/CD)

-##### General CI/CD considerations

 To understand how Model in Image works with CI/CD, see [CI/CD considerations]({{< relref "/userguide/cicd/_index.md" >}}).

-##### Always use external state
+#### Always use external state

-Regardless of the domain home source type, you should always keep state outside the Docker image.
-This means that you should use JDBC stores for leasing tables, JMS and transaction stores, EJB timers, JMS queues, and so on.
+Regardless of the domain home source type, we recommend that you always keep state outside the Docker image.
+This includes JDBC stores for leasing tables, JMS and transaction stores, EJB timers, JMS queues, and so on.
 This ensures that data will not be lost when a container is destroyed.

-We recommend that state be kept in a database to take advantage of built-in database server HA, and the fact that disaster recovery of sites across all but the shortest distances, almost always requires using a single database server to consolidate and replicate data (DataGuard).
+We recommend that state be kept in a database to take advantage of built-in database server high availability features, and the fact that disaster recovery of sites across all but the shortest distances, almost always requires using a single database server to consolidate and replicate data (DataGuard).